Employee Performance and Expectation Management in SMEs and startups

 Hence, you need to come up with metrics that are nicely quantifiable.
 As an SME, your goals and measurement metric may differ from one employee set to another as they may be doing very specialized jobs.
 The more time the core-team and management spend on defining the KPIs and recording systems, the better it is going to show results in the longer term.

 You should communicate more to the employees who perform worse and give them sufficient time to improve.
 It may not always result in performance enhancements, but a quantified set of data means you have a better grasp on the issues as a management and company.
 Maybe you shall not make a similar hiring mistake in future as there is a reference for even a new hiring manager.
 This is a sign of a mature company if the new managers understand the history of the issues associated with business and employees in a structured and professional manner.
 Also, you should document every part of the discussion for future reference as it shall help you start the next discussion from where you left it.
 It can be a note on a piece of paper if you will, but please document it.
 If the employees communicate their concerns for their poor performance, give them more rope.
 Be unbiased in your assessment and recording of data.
 You can tell the poorly performing employee that It was OK to not perform at their best all the time actually as they were bound to lose steam some months in life.
 But they need to work on that and get back to the game in best spirits.
 Poor performance cannot continue on an ongoing basis.
 The good ones would get the hint and improve.
 A little encouragement may sometimes work wonders with more sensitive employees.
+Good record-keeping may also help you in taking quantifiable numbers-based decisions.
+Use of a good Attendance Management System shall go a long way to do great recordkeeping of various aspects in Attendance and Leave.

 If it comes to it, however, your company may need to fire a non-performing employee or team.
 The termination could also result from reasons other than performance.
 It could just be a business misalignment.
 Your SME or startup may change or pivot the business.
 But you need to understand that the termination process is very stressful for the employee.
 It is also stressful for the managers and everyone on the floor actually.
 Hence, it would be prudent to prepare for that situation.